Shorter, Darker Days Can Make Anyone SAD

 Seasonal Affective Disorder or, as it is commonly referred to, SAD, is a serious diagnosis that has gained increasing attention over the last decade.
 According to Psychology Today, “Seasonal Affective Disorder…is a type of recurrent major depressive disorder in which episodes of depression occur during the same season each year.
 This condition is sometimes called the “winter blues,” because the most common seasonal pattern is for depressive episodes to appear in the fall or winter and remit in the spring.”
-More than just a passing sadness though, SAD is a form of depression which can cause harm if left untreated.
+More than just a passing sadness though, SAD is a form of depression, which can cause harm if left untreated.

 The season for SAD falls in the autumn and winter months.
 As the sun shows itself less and less with each week, many of those prone to Seasonal Affective Disorder begin to notice symptoms consistent with depression.
 The criteria to be diagnosed with SAD requires that one experiences depression coinciding with a specific season (including summer) for two or more years.

 Treatments for seasonal affective disorder include but are not limited to: light therapy, medication, vitamin D and psychotherapy.
 Many people have noticed improvement with regular use of strategic light.
 Light therapy is a unique process that attempts to make up for the daily loss of sunlight.
 Typically, an electrical device that emits the required amount of 10,000 lux is used for half an hour in the morning to introduce the right kind of light to the retina.
-Most commonly, these devices which are available for purchase in most pharmacies, involve a bank of lights that you sit in front of for a set, regular block of time.
-Light therapy is non-invasive and demonstrates clinically proven effectiveness.

 Focus on Light Therapy